TL/DR: Download the Playbook and get playing: https://syrett.blog/download/rapid-testing-playbook/

 We then removed the “Dev” and “Test” columns from the scrum board and introduced an “In Progress” column and a Work in Progress limit.
 I explained to the team that until the DoD had been met, the story was just “in progress” and that team members should work together to get stories completed, rather than picking up new ones.

-After a few weeks, I could see that the changes had made some small improvements, but the WiP limit was being regularly exceeded and Developers and Testers will still working largely in isolation.
+After a few weeks, I could see that the changes had made some small improvements, but the WiP limit was being regularly exceeded and Developers and Testers were still working largely in isolation.
 I wanted Developers and Testers to work more collaboratively and discuss testing earlier, rather than it being an after-thought.

 I had spoken with the team about the importance of effective “Dev/Test handovers”, where a Tester would work with the Developer to review the changes and perform some exploratory tests together on the Developer’s local environment, helping to find bugs sooner.